 ON THE INEFFABILITY OF EMILIO PRINI’S ART

 Amongst the protagonists of Arte Povera, Emilio Prini certainly was the most enigmatic and elusive figure.
 Few are the traces that the artist has left behind.
-The Artistic Director of MACRO, Luca Lo Pinto, follows some of these clues and tries to retrace, through the subtle scraps amongst Prini’s works, the traits of an intellectual stance which was also rigorous and difficult to catch.
+In this text, originally published in “Flash Art International” in 2016, The Artistic Director of MACRO, Luca Lo Pinto, follows some of these clues and tries to retrace, through the subtle scraps amongst Prini’s works, the traits of an intellectual stance which was also rigorous and difficult to catch.

 Emilio Prini is one of the most complex and enigmatic figures of his time.
 He is the Giorgione of the twentyfirst century.
 Like the great Venetian artist, his appearance in the world of art was astounding.
 He made his debut in 1967, contributing to the birth of one of the most influential art movements of the second half of the twentieth century, Arte Povera.
 Germano Celant invited him to participate in the exhibition Arte Povera–Im Spazio at Galleria La Bertesca, in Genoa, although his art had never been shown before.
 Until 1974 he participated in the most significant exhibitions of the period (Op Losse Schroeven, Stedelijk Museum, Amsterdam, 1969; When Attitudes Become Form, Kunsthalle Bern, 1969; Konzeption/Conception, Stadtisches Museum, Leverkusen, 1969; Information, MoMA, New York, 1970; Contemporanea, Villa Borghese, Rome, 1973), but subsequently he reduced his exhibitions to a minimum.
 Documentation of his work is scarce.
 There is no catalogue raisonné or even an interview.
 Prini is a precious but evasive asset.
 A grandiose artist who never adapted to the codes of the art system, forcing it to adapt to him with a tenacity that is unparalleled.
 Prini is truly a warrior of Time and History.